delfick/credo/README.rst

 Status
 ------

 Currently Credo seems to work fine.

-However I haven't started writing tests yet.
+Though, I haven't written tests for the majority of it, so I'll make no guarantees at the moment.

 No tests means my implementation is a bit messier than I would like and it's likely there are hidden bugs in some of the code that handles the corner cases